torrmal/cordova-simplefilemanagement/README.md

 				//
-				//CREATE A DIRECTORY RECURSEVLY
+				//CREATE A DIRECTORY RECURSIVELY
-				var a = new DirManager(); // Initialize a Folder manager a.create_r('folder_a/folder_b',Log('complete/jorge'));
+				var a = new DirManager(); // Initialize a Folder manager a.create_r('folder_a/folder_b',Log('created successfully'));

 				//LIST A DIRECTORY
 				a.list('cosa', Log('List'));

-		        //REMOVE A DIRECTORY RECURSEVLY
+		        //REMOVE A DIRECTORY RECURSIVELY
 		        a.remove('folder_a/folder_b',Log('complete delte'), Log('delete fail'));

 				//
 				//FILES MANAGEMENT:
 				//
 		        var b = new FileManager();
-		        // create an empty  FILE (simialr unix touch command), directory will be created recursevly if it doesnt exist b.load_file('dira/dirb/dirc','demofile.txt',Log('file created'),Log('something went wrong'));
+		        // create an empty  FILE (simialr unix touch command), directory will be created RECURSIVELY if it doesnt exist b.load_file('dira/dirb/dirc','demofile.txt',Log('file created'),Log('something went wrong'));

 		        // WRITE TO A FILE